uwayss/logwayss/specification.md

 ### 4.1 Android Client

 - The Android client will be developed using **Expo** and the **`core-js`** library.
 This approach prioritizes a faster development cycle and a consistent JavaScript-based stack across the mobile and desktop clients.
+Native integration with `core-go` via `gomobile` may be explored post-MVP if performance limitations are identified.

 ### 4.2 Desktop Clients (Windows, Linux/Ubuntu)